-US shoulder revealed partial supraspinatus tendon tears as the most typical pathology in non-traumatic shoulder pain, followed by sub-acromial sub-deltoid bursitis and biceps tenosynovitis.
+US shoulder revealed partial supraspinatus tendon tears as the most typical pathology in nontraumatic shoulder pain, followed by sub-acromial sub-deltoid bursitis and biceps tenosynovitis.
 We have also concluded that ultrasound is a less expensive, reliable and readily available tool when the rotator cuff integrity is the primary concern.
-These pathologies have a moderate linear positive correlation with advancing age.
+These pathologies have a moderate linear positive correlation with the advancing age.

-Limitations & strength of study: It is a single-centre study.
-Multicenter studies with a large sample size and including all the provinces of Pakistan would have been better, but they are limited due to time limitations and cost.
-This study was carried out on ultrasound findings, so it may help the doctors to advise this simple procedure for painful shoulders, saving the patients and their relatives money and time.
+Limitations & strength of study: It is a single centre study.
+The multicenter studies with a large sample size and including all the provinces of Pakistan would have been better, but due to time limitations and cost, it is limited.
+This study carried out on ultrasound findings, so it may help the doctors to advise this simple procedure for painful shoulders, saving the money and time of the patients and their relatives.